Mar 6th 2025

 Hanging Planters

-Growing plants downward from a hanging planter is called tumbling.
-If you have more airspace than floor space, you might want to hang one or two planters from your ceiling, eaves, window ledge, or railing.
-Strawberries, cherry tomatoes, herbs, and bush beans grow very well over the edges of hanging planters, so you have fresh food that "tumbles" down into your vertical growing space.
-While most hanging baskets are made more for flowers than larger rooting vegetables, you can hang any kind of container that can be supported (keep in mind that wet soil can be heavy).
+Strawberries, cherry tomatoes, herbs, and bush beans grow very well over the edges of hanging planters, giving you fresh food that "tumbles" down into your vertical growing space.
+While most hanging baskets are made for flowers, any supported container can work just keep in mind that wet soil can be heavy.

 Cherry tomatoes, strawberries, bush beans, herbs, and even tiny cucumbers can all be grown in hanging planters of some kind.
 Vegetables that resemble vines and fall over the edge are particularly good at making use of vertical space.
 Because hanging planters typically have a restricted size, it's important to avoid planting anything too large.